-The Native Nations Center in the Office of the President invites internal applications for the position of Associate Director of Research in the Native Nations Center at the University of Oklahoma (OU).
-The Associate Director will be responsible for guiding and supporting the Native Nations Center with large-scale proposal development in pursuit of research excellence.
-Working collaboratively with other leaders and campus partners, the Director plays a significant role in identifying funding opportunities in subject areas relevant to the work of the Native Nations Center.
-This position is expected to work with key campus partners to develop and submit grant and fellowship proposals to a wide range of external funding agencies and organizations, including federal, state, and private entities.
+The Native Nations Center in the Office of the President invites internal faculty applications for the position of Associate Director of Research in the Native Nations Center at the University of Oklahoma (OU).
+The Associate Director will be responsible for guiding and supporting the Native Nations Center with long-term strategic planning and grant proposal development in pursuit of research excellence.
+The Associate Director plays a significant role in identifying funding opportunities in subject areas relevant to the work of the Native Nations Center.
+This position is expected to develop reciprocal partnerships with Tribal Nations in research and policy analysis in the areas of tribal governance and sovereignty and to provide opportunities to assist in tribal capacity building.
 In this position, the Associate Director reports to the Director of the Native Nations Center and will continue to maintain a position in their current academic department.
-For more information, click on this link here or to directly to the link: https://apply.interfolio.com/125233.
-Use button below to apply for the position.

 March 22, 2023